aff3ct/aff3ct/doc/sphinx/source/compilation/compilation.rst

           ``CMAKE_BUILD_TYPE`` built-in variable.
 For instance, with the GNU compiler, if ``CMAKE_BUILD_TYPE`` is set to ``Release``, the code will be compiled with the ``-O3`` flag.

+.. note:: If you need to develop in AFF3CT it is recommended to compile
+          in the ``Debug`` mode during the development process to add the debug symbols in the binary files.
+It will certainly ease the debug process but be careful, the execution speed will be seriously affected in this mode, be sure to switch to the ``Release`` mode when the code is stable.

 .. note:: In Visual Studio solutions, the ``CMAKE_BUILD_TYPE`` built-in
           variable has no effect and the build type is directly managed by